 What is a fee-based investment advisor?

-A fee-based investment advisor is an advisor who is compensated exclusively by the client.
-This can occur through a combination of hourly, financial planning, and/or investment advisory fees, ultimately eliminating any conflicts of interest.
-A fee-based advisor receives no third-party commissions, or other compensation, from investments that they may recommend.
+A fee-based investment advisor is an advisor who is compensated directly by the client.
+This can occur through a combination of hourly, financial planning, and/or investment advisory fees, ultimately eliminating most conflicts of interest.
+A fee-based advisor receives little third-party commissions, or other compensation, from investments that they may recommend.
 Only in this structure can an advisor operate as a true legal Fiduciary.

 What is a Fiduciary, and why is it so important?

 A Fiduciary is an advisor that is bound by law to always act in your, individual, best interest.
 As a CERTIFIED FINANCIAL PLANNER™ professional, David A. Flanders is required to have a Fiduciary relationship with our clients.

 There is currently no legal requirement for all financial advisors to operate at this capacity, and in fact most are not bound by this requirement.
 Many brokers, and their registered representatives, earn revenue via commissions earned on each trade they make and often sell their own proprietary products primarily, and sometimes exclusively.
 Through these actions a potential conflict of interest may arise, and the clients best interest rarely comes first.